Farnaz Golshani Flechner

 BA, Fine Arts and English Literature, UC Los Angeles

 Masters in Public Policy, Harvard Kennedy School of Government

-Farnaz comes to ECS with more than 20 years’ experience and leadership in the nonprofit sector.
-Farnaz began her career as an Art and English Teacher in a Title 1 school in LAUSD and at Inner-City Arts.
-Aiming to tackle greater organizational challenges in our education system, she pursued a degree in Public Policy at the Harvard Kennedy School.
+Farnaz Golshani Flechner is the Executive Director/CEO of Environmental Charter Schools.
+Farnaz came to ECS in 2018 with more than 20 years’ experience and leadership in the nonprofit sector.
+She began her career as an Art and English Teacher in a Title 1 school in LAUSD and at Inner-City Arts.
+Aiming to tackle greater systemic challenges she pursued a degree in Public Policy with a focus on education policy reform.
 She returned to LA in 2002 and served as VP of Programs at Chrysalis, a workforce development nonprofit serving LA’s homeless.
-While there she learned what it takes to lead an efficient and effective organization- 93% of homeless clients secured jobs, and 90% of funds raised went directly to programming.
+While there she learned what it takes to lead an efficient and effective organization- 93% of Chrysalis’ homeless clients secured jobs, and 90% of funds raised went directly to programming.

-Farnaz holds a BA in Fine Arts and English Literature from UCLA and a Master of Public Policy from Harvard Kennedy School of Government, where she was awarded the Parker Gilbert Montgomery full-tuition scholarship.
-She has served on several nonprofit boards, including the Pathway Home for Returning Veterans, Opportunity Agenda, and here at ECS.
+Farnaz holds a BA in Fine Arts and English Literature from UCLA and a Master of Public Policy from Harvard Kennedy School of Government.
+She has served on several nonprofit boards, including ECS 2013-2017, the Pathway Home for Returning Veterans and Opportunity Agenda.